Paramore confirm themselves as "freshly independent" and ambassadors for Record Store Day 2024

-Paramore have announced they are now “freshly independent” and will act as ambassador for Record Store Day.
+Paramore have announced they are now “freshly independent” and will act as ambassadors for Record Store Day.

 Now, Paramore – frontwoman Hayley Williams, guitarist Taylor York and drummer Zac Farro – have confirmed today that they are “freshly independent” and will continue to make music together.
 They also revealed they will be this year’s Record Store Day Ambassadors, which will take place on April 20.